RUGBY PLAYER

 Mesu Kunavula (born 31 October 1995) is a Fijian international rugby union player, who currently plays for the NSW Waratahs in Super Rugby.
 His playing position is lock or flanker.
 Kunavula made his debut for the Fiji Rugby 7s team at the 2016 Dubai Rugby Sevens Tournament and is a silver medalist at the 2018 Commonwealth Games.
 In 2019 he signed a contract with Edinburgh.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Mesu Kunavula is the 128th most popular rugby player, the 37th most popular biography from Fiji (up from 38th in 2019) and the 14th most popular Fijian Rugby Player.
+His biography is available in 2 different languages on Wikipedia.
+Mesu Kunavula is the 157th most popular rugby player (down from 128th in 2024), the 40th most popular biography from Fiji (down from 38th in 2019) and the 16th most popular Fijian Rugby Player.

 Memorability Metrics